 Internal hosts communicating with known bad destinations or to a foreign country where you don’t conduct business.

-An example of HP ArcSight Dashboard that shows client’s hosts communicating with Feeds(IP, Domain, Url) from “ransomwaretracker.abuse.ch” website.
+Example of HP ArcSight Dashboard that show client’s hosts communicating with Feeds(IP, Domain, Url) from “ransomwaretracker.abuse.ch” website.

 Example of Global Threat Intelligence from McAfee